IBM/watson-waste-sorter/README.md

 ## 3. Create the mobile application and connect it to the server

-In order to test the full features for this application, you need to have [Xcode 8.0 and above](https://developer.apple.com/xcode/) installed and an IOS device to deploy the application.
+In order to test the full features for this application, you need to have [Xcode 8.0 or above](https://developer.apple.com/xcode/) installed and an IOS device to deploy the application.

 Now Open your Xcode and select `Open another project...`, then select the `mobile-app/WatsonWasteSorter.xcworkspace` file and click `Open`.